"It started with seeing a photo" - Tom Kilian

 He created the "Darfur Monument" with the vision that proceeds could be used for funding an orphanage or hospital.
 His artistic endeavor became published in the North Carolina magazine Our State and public interest grew.
 Humanitarian groups took an interest, inviting Kilian to partner with them so that the plan could be realized.
 Kilian took an invitation and traveled to Darfur.

 While working with Darfur's displaced children, Kilian concluded that education itself is not the solution.
-A wholistic approach that provides spiritual, mental and physical healing coupled with tools for self-sufficiency would be a fit pattern to "change the world one life at a time."
+A "wholistic" approach that provides spiritual, mental and physical healing coupled with tools for self-sufficiency would be a fit pattern to "change the world one life at a time."
 In 2010, Kilian redirected his efforts to form the charitable, humanitarian organization, "MERCY PARTNERS."
 He had begun by traveling from village to village, sleeping in a combat tent to meet the spiritual, physical, and emotional needs of the people in Darfur.
 The relationships that were built, created a safe network with the indigenous people.
-Today MERCY PARTNERS has worked in 6 nations, operational in 4 and remains devoted to provide the Help, Hope and Love of Jesus amid conflict zones.
+Today MERCY PARTNERS has worked in 6 nations, operational in 4, and remains devoted to providing the Help, Hope, and Love of Jesus amid conflict zones.

 Our Collaborative Partners

 MERCY PARTNERS connects resources with Gospel opportunities, so God’s people can

 meet the needs of humanity in a practical way.

 Those that fall under the level of human existence need immediate care to Survive.

 Those that exceed the level of survival require sustainable resources that will help them Strive.